-Regardless of which view you choose, the Add widgets page displays the following search filters.
+Regardless of which view you choose, the Add widgets page displays the following search filters, located across the top of the Add Widget page.
+The Web GUI puts a blue background behind the filter when you hover over it to indicate the active display.